 Dowling leaned forward in his chair, and smoothly took up the story where his partner had just left off: “Based on what Lieutenant Ngai’s informant told us, I managed to get a writ of inspection from a judge.
 The guards we encountered at first resisted, but we called in a squad of uniformed reinforcements, and finally they allowed us to board the train.

 “What we found appeared to be a mobile organ harvesting laboratory.
-There were a number of decapitated human heads propped up in pans with metal framework holding them upright.
+There were several decapitated human heads propped up in pans with metal framework holding them upright.
 The pans were filled with a curious bubbling liquid that was circulated through a network of tubing.
 The glass tubes ran down to the floor, joined together, and finally connected to a strange looking machine in the center of the car.
 It appeared to be a pump of some sort, powered by an H gas motor.”

 “The human heads,” said Galloway, “were they Chinese?”

-“Yes they were,” said Ngai.
+“Yes, they were,” said Ngai.
 “And all appeared to be Zhuang.
 Where they came from, and how they ended up on the train is a mystery.
 We found an engineer and a fireman in the caboose playing cards, but they’re both playing dumb.
 We couldn’t get anything out of the guards either.”

-Dowling produced a pipe with a long curved stem.
+Dowling produced a pipe with a long, curved stem.
 He loaded the bowl with tobacco, struck a match, and lit it.
 “We’ve been unable to get any cooperation from Easterbrook whatsoever.
-They denied having any knowledge of the dreadful scene we discovered on the steam train, and our sources tell us the administrators subsequently fled Hong Kong, and are currently in Saigon.
+They denied having any knowledge of the dreadful scene we discovered on the steam train, and our sources tell us the administrators subsequently fled Hong Kong and are currently in Saigon.
 Lieutenant Ngai and I are working with the chief prosecutor to build a case against them.”

 He paused to puff on his freshly lit pipe, and then pulled it from his mouth and continued: “The disassembled automaton you described could be a valuable piece of evidence.”